-At last, Reboot your system, and try opening registry editor on your System.
-Hope this method helps you to resolve the registry issue on Windows 10 device.
+At last, Reboot your system, and try opening the registry editor on your System.
+I hope this method helps you to resolve the registry issue on Windows 10 device.

-Note: Group Policy Editor is available only in Professional, Ultimate and Pro version of Windows 10.
+Note: Group Policy Editor is available only in the Professional, Ultimate, and Pro versions of Windows 10.
 Hence, Home users can’t access this app to run the above procedure.
 They should either Update their system to the advanced version or try other workarounds.

 3. Manually Enable Regedit

 Somehow if all the above methods fail to resolve this bug on your System, try enabling regedit manually.
-In this method, you will deal with registry tweak without going through registry editor.
+In this method, you will deal with registry tweaks without going through the registry editor.
 This is quite simple, just follow the below steps:

-- Go to the bottom left corner of the desktop and right-click on Start icon.
+- Go to the bottom left corner of the desktop and right-click on the Start icon.

 - From the list of options, select the Run option.